 It is an extremely old caldera, more than 3,000 years old, and is one of the emblematic places of Iceland.

-Scientists initially believed that the Kerid crater was born after a massive volcanic eruption but they could not find any evidence to sustain this theory.
+Scientists thought that the Kerid crater was made after a volcano exploded.
+But they could not find any proof.

-Based on recent studies and analysis, it appears that the Kerid crater has nothing but a cone volcano that spits out all its lava reserves during several eruptions.
+According to recent studies, it appears that the Kerid crater only contains a cone volcano.
+This volcano spews out all its lava during several eruptions.

-So, when the cone was empty it collapsed into the magma chamber that was empty; over years the cone filled with water, and today is one of the most beautiful turquoise crater lakes from Iceland.
+The cone was empty and it collapsed into the magma chamber.
+Over time, the cone filled with water and today it is one of the most beautiful turquoise crater lakes in Iceland.

 In order to see this beautiful lake, you have to book a seat at Reykjavik: Golden Circle Full-Day Tour with Kerid Crater, one of the best tours that include not just the world-famous Golden Circle tour and hot springs but also a stop to this magnificent crater.

-The next stop is, of course, the Kerid crater, followed by Gullfoss waterfall, the Geysir area, and to world-famous Thingvellir National Park.
+The next stop is the Kerid crater.
+Then we will go to Gullfoss waterfall, the Geysir area, and then to Thingvellir National Park.

-Then you will stop at Gullfoss, one of the most powerful and large waterfalls from Iceland, and will continue with a stop at Thingvellir National Park, the place where two tectonic plates meet.
+Next, you will visit Gullfoss, one of the most powerful waterfalls in Iceland.
+Then you will go to Thingvellir National Park, where two tectonic plates meet.

 Here, inside the park, you can dive at Silfra fissure, one of the world most popular diving places where you can snorkel between two tectonic plates ( we were so thrilled about the idea that we bought another tour Silfra Fissure Snorkeling Tour with Underwater Photos on the following day and had the best diving in our lives).

-Thingvellir is also considered as being the place where democracy was born so don’t forget to pay a visit to the Rock of Law, the place where the first Parliament in the world was founded.
+Thingvellir is also considered to be the place where democracy began.
+So don’t forget to go see the Rock of Law.

 What others say about this tour